What is a Leave of Absence? A Guide for UK Employers

 This should not, and needn’t be, a barrier to allowing LoAs, as the negative impact can be mitigated through proper planning and communication to ensure smooth transitions when leaving and returning to work so that disruption is minimised.

-An online leave planner is a great way of visualising available resources and ensuring there is visibility around any extended leave so that no one is kept in the dark, and other types of leave for remaining employees can be planned in the most efficient way.
+Using an online leave tracker, like Leave Dates, is a great way to visualise available resources, ensure visibility of any extended leave so no one is kept in the dark, and plan other types of leave for remaining employees in the most efficient way.

 This will highlight any resource gaps and enable management to take necessary decisions on any temporary hires or redistribution of workload.